Arnav95012/Horizon-Drift/README.md

-## Horizon Glint
+## Horizon Drift

-Horizon Glint is a high-performance, minimalist Minecraft Java launcher designed to provide a seamless, "enchanted" gateway to your game worlds.
+Horizon Drift is a high-performance, minimalist Minecraft Java launcher designed to provide a seamless, "enchanted" gateway to your game worlds.
 Built with a focus on aesthetic clarity and technical efficiency, it bridges the gap between complex mod management and a clean, modern user interface.

 **Link to project:** [http://recruiters-love-seeing-live-demos.com/](http://recruiters-love-seeing-live-demos.com/)